mozilla-mobile/firefox-ios/BUILDING.md

-> These are the instructions for building the *master* branch which is focussed on iOS 9 and Xcode 7 for our upcoming v1.1 and v2.0 releases.
-If you instead want to work on v1.0 then please follow the README.md in that branch.

 Building Firefox for iOS
 ========================

 Prerequisites, as of *September 4, 2015*:

-* Mac OS X 10.10.5
+* Mac OS X 10.11.1
-* Xcode 7.0 GM with the iOS 9.0 GM SDK (Newer betas not supported)
+* Xcode 7.1 GM with the iOS 9.2 GM SDK (Newer betas not supported)
 * Carthage 0.8 via Homebrew

-> There are issues with Carthage on OS X 10.11 El Capitan.
-We recommend to use OS X 10.10 Yosemite instead.

-(For the v1.1 release, we try to keep up to date with the most recent beta versions of Xcode and the iOS SDK.)

 When running on a device:

-* A device that supports iOS 9.0 GM
+* A device that supports iOS 9.2 GM
 * One of the following:
  * A developer account and Admin access to the *Certificates, Identifiers & Profiles* section of the *iOS DevCenter*
  * A free developer account, new with Xcode 7